How To Reduce Your Loan Repayments Today

 What is particularly important is that the capping of fees for credit life insurance premiums applies only to new loans, not retrospectively (loans before the August of 2017).
 This means that you could easily be paying more than double the new capped rate for your credit life insurance.
 Doesn’t seem fair?

 It doesn’t matter if you have had the credit for a year or for a month, you are allowed to switch at any point in time as long as there is no break in policy cover which our partners at Yalu help with.
-Fill in this form and we will see how much we can save you:
+Click the link and fill in the form and we will see how much we can save you:

 You may also like

 - Load Shedding is back on schedule for South Africa, we all know that frustrating...

 - Which Insurers Received The Most Complaints?The Ombudsman reported that Absa Ins...

 - I feel like I'm on a yo-yo diet here, up, down, up, down.
 South Africa's petrol ...

 - Insurance has been known as the dinosaur in the tech space but things are changi...

 - One of the most frequently asked questions in South Africa is “Which insurance c...

 - According to the Automotive Association of South Africa, 11.4 million vehicles a...